skoushik007/TravelRecommender/README.md

 # TravelRecommender
 This is a simple module that takes in a timeline of flights schedule and calculates a travel recommendation.

-a Flight input has below parameter:
+# Flight input has below parameter:
-	origin,
+	1)origin,
-	destination,
+	2)destination,
-	departureTime(considered in "minutes since epoch" by the module), arrivalTime(considered in "minutes since epoch" by the module), costOfTravel
+	3)departureTime(considered in "minutes since epoch" by the module), 4)arrivalTime(considered in "minutes since epoch" by the module), 5)costOfTravel

-a recommendation has below parameter:
+# recommendation has below parameter:
-	departureDay(considered in "days since epoch" by the module), departureTime(considered in "minutes since epoch" by the module), origin,
+	1)departureDay(considered in "days since epoch" by the module), 2)departureTime(considered in "minutes since epoch" by the module), 3)origin,
-	destination,
+	4)destination,
-	costoftravel,
+	5)costoftravel,
-	travelDuration(considered in minutes),
+	6)travelDuration(considered in minutes),
-	flights(list of flights in order to go from origin to destination)
+	7)flights(list of flights in order to go from origin to destination)

-ideally the user travelling will query by the below parameter:
+# user travelling can query by the below parameter:
-	day of travel,
+	1)day of travel,
-	origin,
+	2)origin,
-	destination
+	3)destination

-and the recommendation that the module is calculating can be used to answer the user query.
+and the recommendations that the module is calculating can be used to answer the user query.

-How module calculates the recommendation:
+# How module calculates the recommendation:
 		1)class FlightProcessor takes in all the flights and structure the flights into departure timeline and arrival timeline. departure timeline is a map sorted by departure time and against each departure time there will be a collection of flights departing at that time(at a fixed depart time there can be multiple flights departing from multiple origin city).